MoobyMoo/2024-Spring-DLab-Pong-Game/README.md

 * Add end screen to show the final score.

 ### Bug Needed to be Fixed
-* 0 will be shown as 1 at the end screen
 * 9 can't be shown (instead, the winner's score will be shown as 8)